vanhoefm/wifi-injection/README.md

 - We experienced that some network cards are unable to send frames that have the "More Fragments" flag set in the Control Field.
 These frames don't get transmitted at all.
 For instance, the `rt2800usb` driver seems unable to inject such frames both in pure and mixed monitor mode.
-Addressing this would required patched driver or firmware code.
+Addressing this would require patched driver or firmware code.

 - For other examples see [our paper](https://papers.mathyvanhoef.com/wisec2023-wifi-injection.pdf).